jonathan-tellechea/sensbio/README.md

 # About Sensbio

-Sensbio-app is a simple webserver that allows users to identify possible transcription factors (TFs) inducible by small chemical compounds.
+Sensbio is a set of simple CLIs and Jupyter-Notebooks that allow users to identify possible transcription factors (TFs) inducible by small chemical compounds.
+A web-based application in development is available at [Sensbio-app](https://github.com/jonathan-tellechea/sensbio_app)

 # Required packages

 - python 3
+- pandas
+- biopython
 - rdkit
-- seaborn
-- biopython
+- ncbi-blast+

-In addition, a local ncbi-blast+ installation.

 # Usage

-Using sensbio-app is really simple.
-The application is separated in three different pages:

-- **Data visualization page:** use it to get to know the data in the sensbio dataset.
-    - Visualize and export the whole database.
-    - Visualize the molecular variety of the database.
-    - Visualize the genetic variety of the database.
+# Molecular tools.

-- **Molecular prediction page:** use to identify possible TFs triggered by your input molecule.
+Two tools are available to identify possible TFs triggered by your input molecule (in SMILES format):

+- **molecular.ipynb**
+    - Simply change the **input_molecule** variable with your desired target SMILES and run the whole notebook.
+- **molecular.py**
+    - Run the script by calling it together with your target molecule withing quotation marks as argument:
+    - `python molecular.py 'YOUR SMILES'`

-- **TF sequence prediction page:** use to TFs in the database similar to your input protein sequence.
+Similarly, two tools are avaible to find TFs in the database similar to your input protein sequence.

+- **sequence.ipynb**
+    - Simply change the **sequence** variable with your query amino-acid sequence.
+- **sequence.py**
+    - Run the script by calling it together with your query protein sequence within quotation marks as argument:
+    - `python molecular.py 'YOUR SEQUENCE'`

 # License